concord-consortium/littlechef-servers/README.md

 ### TODO

+Improve the Indentify file managment.
+If we are going to use a single kitchen for all of our servers then we'll probably want to have several pem files, and then all the developers would need to manage the mapping of all of those files.

 Fix the way nodejs is installing the apt repository so we don't need to run apt-get update ourselves